-Asthma can be a hard condition to manage.
-Sometimes, your efforts to treat it don’t work.
-You may end up back in the doctor’s office or emergency room.
-If this sounds like you, try not to be discouraged.
-Below are common questions you may ask yourself.
-Review the answers and talk to your doctor to help you get back on track.
+Asthma is a medical condition.
+It can be difficult to manage.
+Your efforts to treat don’t always work.
+This is especially true when a “trigger” causes your asthma to flare up.
+This may send you back to the doctor or the emergency room.
+If this sounds like you, don’t be discouraged.
+Below are common questions to ask yourself about what works and what doesn’t.
+Talk to your doctor to help you get back on track.

 Is it really asthma?